aturon/aturon.github.io/_posts/2018-04-06-rustup-xargo.md

 Given all that context, we've talked at various junctures about simply integrating *all* of the above functionality into Cargo.
-We had another such discussion at the All Hands, which I'll summarize below.
+We had another such discussion at the All Hands, which I'll summarize below. **Note**: as always, this summary covers *preliminary* thoughts; all changes will go through the usual RFC process.

 ## Xargo integration